NeuroJSON/jnifti/JNifTi_specification.md

-the fixed header size, rigid and static list of metadata fields, as well as the limitation of storing only array-valued neuroimaging data make it difficult to be extended to store of additional metadata records or complex auxilliary data, such as physiological monitoring data or multi-modality data.
+the fixed header size, rigid and static list of metadata fields, as well as the limitation of storing only array-valued neuroimaging data make it difficult to be extended to store of additional metadata records or complex auxiliary data, such as physiological monitoring data or multi-modality data.
 The extensions from Analyze 7.5 format to NIFTI-1 and then NIFTI-2 formats rendered the new format incompatible with the old data and supporting software.
 In addition, NIFTI formats